 The nerd in me likes to monitor stats like engine load and coolant temperature – similar to the way I’m always looking at how much energy the sun is giving me through the solar panels or how much fresh water I have using the tank monitoring system.
 This gadget plugs into the OBDII port on the van (below the steering wheel) and transmits all kinds of data from the van’s computer to an app for your mobile device.
 It also allows you to read any “check engine light” codes.
 And, if you have a Promaster at least, you might notice that the engine temperature gauge in the van is always slightly below the middle.
 According to this video from an Promaster owner whose engine blew up, that gauge is only there to make you feel good and it’s not at all accurate.

 Most vans don’t have an oven and sometimes an oven is what ya need for making delicious food.
 Think baked goods, nachos, pizza or garlic bread.
 Yum!
 This thing is an oven that work with most cooktops.
 However, since it’s make of aluminum it does not work with induction cooktops.
 The link is to the kit that includes the rack and the silicone “insert” which makes it way easier to clean.
-You can also get the oven by itself for less cash.

 This is the perfect camp lamp.
 You can charge it in the sun with the built-in solar or via USB when on the go (much faster).
 It collapses into a tiny footprint, is water proof and gives off a good amount of light without being overpowering (120 lumens).
 You can even have it flicker like a candle!